vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 ### 1. Preparation
  - You need to have [setup _Vue Storefront_ stack](setup) including _Vue Storefront API_.
  - There are two ways to deal with _Search Adapter_ for _Entity Type_ ; One is with _API_ (Recipe A), The other is with [_GraphQL_](https://graphql.org/) (Recipe B)
+ - You should have custom entity module in Magento 2 to import custom entities.
+Download example module [here](https://github.com/kkdg/Offline_Stores)
  - You should have imported data for the new entity for the sake of testing.
 [2-0.
 Prerequisite](#_2-0-prerequisite) guides you in how to do it.
 :::tip TIP
 The default _Search Adapter_ is _API_.